Download a copy of these instructions here: nacra2017authorinstructions

 - Assignment questions for student preparation, accompanied by an analysis of each

 - If appropriate, an epilogue or follow-up information about the decision actually

 Case and Instructor’s Manual Rhetorical Guidelines:

-(2) Most cases start with a short (less than one page) case “opener” which sets the stage by introducing the case protagonist, the timeframe, the organization, and the situation.
+- Most cases start with a short (less than one page) case “opener” which sets the stage by introducing the case protagonist, the time frame, the organization, and the situation.
 Often the next section is a company and/or industry background, followed by sections which examine the specific situation.

-One Page Case Summary: The 2015 NACRA Conference Proceedings publication will contain the one-page case summaries.
+The 2017 NACRA Conference Proceedings publication will contain the one-page case summaries.
 In order for the Proceedings to be of the highest quality, it is imperative that authors adhere to the following formatting requirements: (1) One inch margins all around (top, bottom, sides), (2) Page limit: one page, (3) Times New Roman, 11 point font, (4) Single spaced, left justified (except title).
 A blank line separating paragraphs.

 TITLE IS CENTERED, BOLD, FULLY CAPITALIZED